I wanted a pair of walking sandals that could cope with trails and look good in towns.

 Good old Clarks.
 Every year, they try out something a bit daring, but their range does tend towards sensible-shoe.
 We’ve found that some of the borderline styles look more up-to-date if your outfit isn’t also tending towards the sensible!

-These are very affordable, but aren’t quite smart enough for town, we thought.
+These are very affordable at around £20, but aren’t quite smart enough for town, we thought.
 Depends on your town, of course!
 The soles on the Salina are the business, though!

 The Danish brand Ecco has a huge range.
 Like Clarks, some of the styles are a bit off-the-mark, but many can be given an edge with the right clothes.

 Sadly, the soles on the prettier sandal styles aren’t really hefty enough for off-road grip.
 The Flash is a decent compromise, but wouldn’t be our first choice for sturdiness.

 Another option is the Cruise, which is more of a straightforward walking sandal.